Bryant Fedden: Exhibitions

 The Lane Gallery, Bradford was the location for a joint exhibition from 13 May - 15 June 1965 entitled "Tapestries by Theo Moorman: Letter cutting by Bryant Fedden".

 The Society of Designer Craftsmen held an exhibition at the Commonwealth Institute Art Gallery in 4–29 June 1969 entitled "Crafts '69" in which an engraved goblet entitled "Oracle" by Bryant Fedden was included - price £38.
 This goblet subsequently became part of the Victoria and Albert Museum Collections.
 Bryant Fedden also exhibited in the Glass Category: a window panel - engraved and applied glass - price £100; Goblet - abstract design - engraved glass - price £18; goblet with quotation from La Fontaine - engraved glass - price £20; Decanter & six sherry glasses - abstract design- engraved glass - price £45 and in the Lettering Category: "Dynamited" - Hornton Stone (3 panels) - price £75.
 The exhibition was opened by David Pye.

 "The Craftsman's Art", an exhibition organised by the Crafts Advisory Committee was held at the Victoria and Albert Museum, London, from 15 March - 13 May 1973.
 Bryant Fedden submitted two works which were accepted for the exhibition: a wheel engraved plate and a topograph in Welsh grey slate, made for a Worcestershire County Council picnic site and, presented by Sir Gordon Russell in memory of his brother Donald Russell.

-As a member of the Gloucestershire Guild of Craftsmen Bryant Fedden regularly exhibited his, and his colleagues work at the annual Gloucestershire Guild of Craftsmen Exhibition at the Painswick Centre, Painswick and other locations.
+As a member of the Gloucestershire Guild of Craftsmen, Bryant Fedden regularly exhibited his own work as well as that of his colleagues, at the annual Gloucestershire Guild of Craftsmen Exhibition at the Painswick Centre, Painswick and at other locations.
 For example, in June 1973, The Guild held an exhibition at the Foyles Art Gallery, now known as the Gallery at Foyles, in London.
 This exhibition was designed and mounted by Bryant Fedden.